elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 window and a wall.
 The inside of the restaurant had a rustic, yet refined feel.
 The walls were old red brick, with jagged edges, and had dim lights affixed to them.
 The tables were polished oak wood, with wooden, non-cushioned chairs.
+Several polished silver chandeliers hung from the ceiling, emitting a light barely noticeable compared to the sunlight flooding through from the windows.
+A gentle aroma wafted from the kitchen, the scent of different pasta sauces did a good job of whetting my appetite.
+The restaurant itself was quite noisy, akin to a diner during lunch hours.
+Instinctively, I looked around at the people, obseriving them.
+There was a group of old ladies on the far side of the room, talking about their children and grandchildren.
+At another table sat two men in suits, on a lunch break from work.
+Several tables of tourists.
+A table of high schoolers who came out to eat for their lunch break.

+I took a look at the menu.
+After mulling it over, I put the menu back down and looked behind me, out the window.
+I closed my eyes and focused.
+I let my mind open up, allowing the thoughts of everyone within 30 meters of me to coalesce with my own.
+The effect was overwhelming: it took years of practice just to not instantly lose consciousness when reading from only 5 people's minds.
+Right now, there were around 80 people passing in and out of my telepathic range.
+Among those, I caught the thought of a waiter, wondering if he should come to my table to take my order.
+I giggle a bit and put my mental gates back up, blocking out all the thoughts.
+Opening my eyes, I acted as if I were looking around for a waiter.
+The waiter who's thoughts I'd read came briskly walking towards my table.

+"Hello there, young miss, my name is Mike and I'll be taking care of you today.
+Are you ready to order?"
+He looked Italian, probably in his early twenties, thin but fit, with his jet black hair slicked back with hair gel.
+He took a pad and pen out from his apron pocket.

+"Yes, please.
+Can I have an order of fried calamari to start, and a plate of linguini with white clam sauce?"

+"Alright, for the linguini, would you like the lunch portion or the dinner portion?" he asked, scribbling down the order.

+"Lunch portion, please.
+Thank you."
+I handed him the menu.

+"Alrighty, I'll bring out some bread so you can get started."
+He took the menu and trotted away towards the kitchen area.

+I sipped on my water while looking at my phone, browsing through social media.
+The public reaction towards President Brian's assassination was one of pure outrage.
+Her brother, Councilman Patrick Brian, had issued a public statement, saying that the IPF and AMP joint investigation was their top priority to bring justice on the Revenants.
+Meanwhile, Vice President Camilla Dustine was given the title of President in light of the assassination.

+Mike walked over carrying a basket of bread and a plate with butter servings.